 The Key Financial Data table discloses the calculation of DCF and should be read in conjunction with this discussion.
-The difference between distributions received from investments in the DCF calculation and total investment income as reported in the Statement of Operations, is reconciled as follows: GAAP recognizes that a significant portion of the cash distributions received from MLPs are characterized as a return of capital and therefore excluded from investment income, whereas the DCF calculation includes the return of capital; and distributions received from investments in the DCF calculation include the value of dividends paid-in-kind (additional stock or MLP units), whereas such amounts are not included as income for GAAP purposes.
-The treatment of expenses in the DCF calculation to the total operating expenses as disclosed in the Statement of Operations, the DCF calculation reflects interest expense, other recurring leverage expenses, distributions to preferred stockholders as well as current taxes paid.
+The difference between distributions received from investments in the DCF calculation and total investment income as reported in the

+Statement of Operations, is reconciled as follows: GAAP recognizes that a significant portion of the cash distributions received from MLPs are characterized as a return of capital and therefore excluded from investment income, whereas the DCF calculation includes the return of capital; and distributions received from investments in the DCF calculation include the value of dividends paid-in-kind (additional stock or MLP units), whereas such amounts are not included as income for GAAP purposes.
+The treatment of expenses in the DCF calculation also differs from what is reported in the Statement of Operations.
+In addition to the total operating expenses as disclosed in the Statement of Operations, the DCF calculation reflects interest expense, distributions to preferred stockholders, other recurring leverage expenses, as well as current taxes paid.
 A reconciliation of Net Investment Loss, before Income Taxes to DCF is included below.